 Youth – individuals who are 18 years or younger at the time of nomination

 Individual – individuals who are 19 years or older at the time of nomination

 Group – an established group (community coalition, partnership, school, or organization) regardless of age

 We are no longer accepting nominations for the 2019 Public Health Achievement Awards.
-Winners of the 2019 Public Health Achievement Awards will be celebrated during National Public Health Week, which is observed April 1-7, 2019.
+Learn more about the2019 Public Health Achievement Award winners!